 A risk assessment can help you protect your business against all potential threats — in particular, those less frequent but nonetheless devastating natural disasters that strike without warning.

 Employing a shotgun approach and insuring against everything is not a smart practice.
 A sound assessment starts with considering which natural disasters your business is vulnerable to and protecting against them.
 For example, carrying earthquake insurance for a Florida business is as impractical as having hurricane insurance in Idaho.

 Knowing which risks are more likely to affect your business is more obvious in some cases than others.
-These include heightened threat of hurricanes in the Southeast and along the Gulf Coast, or well-known risks like West Coast earthquakes.
+These include a heightened threat of hurricanes along the Gulf Coast or earthquakes on the West Coast.

 Less frequent dangers can be even more devastating.
 During Hurricane Sandy, businesses all the way up the eastern seaboard, including those hundreds of miles inland, learned the hard way how vulnerable they were.
 The lesson — learned too late for some — was that “infrequent” is not the same as “impossible.”

 There are some places in the United States that are nearly free from the risk of natural disasters.
 Unfortunately, they are also among the most sparsely populated regions of the country.
 Most areas are in danger of one or more natural disaster risks.
 Take a look at these maps to learn where different types of natural disasters strike most often and which ones are a threat to you.

 With that in mind, let’s look at several types of disaster-related risks, how to insure your business against them, and how to pay for any gaps in coverage you may encounter.